 EMV non-compliance fees vary by processor.
 Processors may choose to impose a flat monthly or annual non-compliance fee.
 Alternately, they may opt for a percentage fee based on your processing volume.

-NPC has announced a percentage charge for EMV non-compliance.
-NPC will charge the fee as a percentage of volume.
+NPC has used a percentage charge for EMV non-compliance.
+NPC charges the fee as a percentage of volume.
 So the more you process without an EMV terminal, the higher your fee.
 NPC began imposing the fee in 2016.
-In our review of one statement (snippet pictured above), NPC imposed a fee of 10 basis points on volume.
-If your processor charges an EMV non-enabled fee, let us know in the comments.
+In our review of one statement, NPC imposed a fee of 10 basis points on volume.

 The Elavon statement that CardFellow reviewed showed a non-enabled fee of $5.
 It’s not clear if this fee is monthly or annually, or if it’s processor-mandated.
 Additionally, the fee amount may not be the same for every business.
 As we continue to uncover more information about EMV non-compliance fees, including Elavon’s, we’ll update this article.